openpnp/openpnp/TinyG.md

 TinyG has some quirks that make it hard to use for pick and place.
 I want to look more into these later, so I am putting these references here so I can come back to it:

-* G4P0 does not want for end of movement: https://github.com/synthetos/g2/issues/138
+* G4P0 does not wait for end of movement: https://github.com/synthetos/g2/issues/138
 * Movement status not always sent.
 I think this happens for small moves, mostly: https://github.com/synthetos/g2/issues/139
 * Different Gcode required for small moves: https://groups.google.com/forum/#!msg/openpnp/j-TAyyZ9XQ0/NIl9ZUNnBwAJ
 * Also related to small moves: https://www.synthetos.com/topics/g0-minimum-movement/